nubber/hummel_contact_manager/README.md

 	VERSION 0.1

 * Simple Contact Manager for creating, editing, deleting contacts.
 Includes google map integration and instagram feed support (if instagram user is not private).
+* A live demo can be viewed from here http://demos.hummelinteractive.com/hummel_contact_manager

 Installation
 -------------------
 1. Checkout the git repo into your local web server document root.
 Be sure the application folder name is 'hummel_contact_manager'.
 If you change application directory to something else, be sure to update the .htaccess RewriteBase to match accordingly.
-2. Run the schema .sql file to setup the database(MySQL).
+2. Create a database table called 'hummel_contact_manager'.
+Run the schema .sql file to setup the database(MySQL).
 The schema can be found in: hummel_contact_manager/schema/schema.sql
 3. Navigate to http://localhost/hummel_contact_manager/ in your web browser.